 Most of you will have arrived a day or two prior to settle in and recover from jet lag.

-Rising early to the smell of fresh flat white coffees, we’ll make our way over to Nelson, where we’ll be embarking on one of Nelson’s most classic mountain bike tracks.
+Rising early to the smell of fresh flat white coffees, we’ll be embarking on one of Nelson’s most classic mountain bike tracks.

 Here we’ll gear up and take on the local’s Coppermine Saddle Track.
 A grunt of a 1000 m climb, starting in pine trees, riding through native bush and then rising into the dry alpine with views across the Tasman Bay.
 This ride is a real goodie!